naveenkumarmatturthi/blog-t/data/authors/default.md

 name: Naveen Kumar M
 avatar: /static/images/avatar.png
 occupation: Full Stack Web Developer
-company: Stanford University
+company: Freelancer
 email: naveenkumar3273@gmail.com
 twitter: https://twitter.com/naveenmatturthi
 linkedin: https://www.linkedin.com/in/naveenkumarmatturthi
 github: https://github.com/naveenkumarmatturthi
 ---

-I am a full-stack web developer with over 10 years of experience in the industry.
-I am proficient in a variety of technologies, including React, Next.js, JavaScript, HTML, CSS, PHP, and October CMS.
-I have a strong understanding of the full software development life cycle, from design and development to testing and deployment.
-I am also a team player and have a proven track record of delivering high-quality results on time and within budget.
+Hi, I'm Naveen Kumar M, a web developer with over 10 years of experience.
+I'm passionate about creating beautiful and functional websites that meet the needs of my clients.
+I'm proficient in a variety of technologies, including HTML, CSS, PHP, Laravel, October CMS, MySQL, JavaScript, JQuery, React, Next.js, Tailwindcss, hosting and AWS.
+I'm also familiar with a variety of project management tools and methodologies.

-I am a highly motivated and results-oriented individual with a passion for web development.
-I am always looking for new challenges and opportunities to learn and grow.
-I am confident that I have the skills and experience necessary to be a valuable asset to your team.
+I'm a highly motivated and results-oriented individual with a strong work ethic.
+I'm also a team player and I'm always willing to go the extra mile.

+If you're looking for a web developer who can help you take your business to the next level, I'd be honored to be your partner.
+I'm confident that I can deliver high-quality work on time and within budget.

+Contact me today to learn more about my services and how I can help you achieve your goals.